Like ToolFern? Prefer us as your source on Google →

 2. Enter the tax rate.
 Type the percentage that applies, such as 20 for 20% VAT, 10 for GST, or your local sales-tax rate like 8.25.

 3. Pick how to treat the amount.
-Choose “excludes tax, add it” when your price is pre-tax and you want the total, or “includes tax, extract it” when your price already has tax baked in and you want to see how much.
+Choose “Add tax” when your price is pre-tax and you want the total, or “Extract tax” when your price already has tax baked in and you want to see how much.

 The formulas behind it